 Compliance Monitoring Goal Report Section Heading(s) Page(s) 1.
-Determine compliance with established water quality objectives and loading capacity for chlorpyrifos and diazinon in the Sacramento and Feather Rivers and the Sacramento-San Joaquin Delta Monitoring Results 10-16 2.
-Determine compliance with established waste load allocations and load allocations for chlorpyrifos and diazinon Discussion 17-29 3.
-Determine the degree of implementation of management practices to reduce off-site migration of chlorpyrifos and diazinon Outreach and Follow-Up Regarding TMDL Exceedances 30-32 4.
-Determine the effectiveness of management practices and strategies to reduce off-site migration of chlorpyrifos and diazinon Outreach and Follow-Up Regarding TMDL Exceedances 30-32 5.
-Determine whether alternatives to chlorpyrifos and diazinon are causing surface water quality impacts Toxicity and Additional Pesticide Results 33-34 6.
-Determine whether the discharge causes or contributes to a toxicity impairment due to additive or synergistic effects of multiple pollutants Compliance with Load Allocations in the TMDL Receiving Water Bodies; Toxicity and Additional Pesticide Results 21-29; 33-34 7.
-Demonstrate that management practices are achieving the lowest pesticide levels technically and economically achievable Summary 35
+Determine compliance with established water quality objectives and loading capacity for chlorpyrifos and diazinon in the Sacramento and Feather Rivers and the Sacramento-San Joaquin Delta Monitoring Results 8-13 2.
+Determine compliance with established waste load allocations and load allocations for chlorpyrifos and diazinon Discussion 14-27 3.
+Determine the degree of implementation of management practices to reduce off-site migration of chlorpyrifos and diazinon Outreach and Follow-Up Regarding TMDL Exceedances 28-29 4.
+Determine the effectiveness of management practices and strategies to reduce off-site migration of chlorpyrifos and diazinon Outreach and Follow-Up Regarding TMDL Exceedances 28-29 5.
+Determine whether alternatives to chlorpyrifos and diazinon are causing surface water quality impacts Toxicity and Additional Pesticide Results 29-30